 However, I think that’s kind of the beauty of art, is that what a song means to me is going to inherently mean something different to the person listening, and I think that’s what gives it sort of that transcendent quality is the fact that, you know, they tell me it’s time, and whereas when I sing that song, I’m specifically thinking of Adrienne.
 Or when I wrote the song at least.
 Whereas, everybody else in the audience or watching that video has, I’m sure, a number of things in their life that they’re holding onto or having trouble moving forward with.
 And we have to allow art to do that, you know?
 We connect on our own unique levels.
 But as far as interpreting it visually with the video, it was definitely nice to have Bryan come at it from his angle and give it that strict, honest approach.
 However if he’d come at it with a different visual, like a story-line or something, I wouldn’t say it’d be difficult, it’s just it’s hard for me personally to have sat down with a storyboard and come up something.
 I actually kind of like it, you know?
 I like the idea that someone could listen to one of your songs and come up with something totally different, that’s absolutely valid as far as interpretation.

-R: I also wanted to talk to you about the first single that you released off this album, “Til the Morning,” which was featured in American Songwriter just recently.
+I also wanted to talk to you about the first single that you released off this album, “Til the Morning,” which was featured in American Songwriter just recently.
 One thing you mention is that it was influenced by traditional Irish and Scottish folk music, and Robert Burns.
-I wanted to ask you about to what extent that kind of traditional folk music, but also a literary background, influences the songwriting you do.
+To what extent does that kind of traditional folk music, but also a literary background, influence your songwriting?